Taiwan

 • you should have a BMI of less than 30

-• if your BMI is over 30 you may still be considered but priority is given to those with a BMI under 30
+• You may still be considered if your BMI is over 30 but priority will be given to those with a BMI under 30.

 Education